brontosaurusrex/brontosaurusrex.github.io/_posts/2017-05-26-what-we-know-about-the-universe-so-far.md

 So religion and partially phylosophie are dogmatic, turned into past and a result of inner-head mental masturbation, they are OUT (have nothing to offer to our view of the universe).

-However there is another imaginate discipline called Art, which is IN.
-It is in a position of showing reality in a subjective form and at the same time predict the possible future.
+However there is another imaginative discipline called Art, which is IN.
+It is in a position of showing reality in a subjective form and at the same time predict one of the possible future's.
 Neil Tyson about the [Stary night](https://www.youtube.com/watch?v=LiiC0v9tVMg).

 ![]({{site.baseurl}}/https://upload.wikimedia.org/wikipedia/commons/thumb/e/ea/Van_Gogh_-_Starry_Night_-_Google_Art_Project.jpg/758px-Van_Gogh_-_Starry_Night_-_Google_Art_Project.jpg)